How Do You Clean Dark Kitchen Cabinets?

 I knew what I was getting into when choosing this color so I’m not turned off by this reality.
 To me, the gorgeous look of these cabinets far outweighs this minor “negative”.
 I knew that with the proper care and regular maintenance, I could keep them looking good.

-Which brought me to the question, “how do you clean dark cabinets”?
+This brought me to the question, “How do you clean dark cabinets”?
 I’m happy to report that after some research and thorough testing, I have an answer that is easy, affordable, and very effective.

-The answer: A DIY solution of white distilled vinegar, water, and a hint of dish detergent inside of a spray bottle paired with a clean microfiber cloth.
+The answer: A DIY solution of white distilled vinegar, warm water, and a hint of dish detergent inside of a spray bottle paired with a clean microfiber cloth.